svenriebedell/DellApp-Download-Manager/README.md

           integrate Dell Display Manager 1.x download
 - 1.3.2   Upddate function Get-Online and change indentify app by xPath to findelement.
 - 1.3.3   Add Dell Peripheral Manager to download options.
+- 1.3.4   Update Trusted Device download from old .ZIP to new.EXE for new Package Format.
+- 1.3.5   Update function Create-Browser
+- 1.3.6   Dell website using wrong format for version of Display Manager 2x. filter and correct this informations now if needed

 ## Requirements:
 - set Dell.com as trusted domain to download software (oterwise Trusted Device, Display Manager and Peripheral Manager are blocked in worst case by Defender Smartscreen or other solutions)